DIAGNijmegen/website-content/content/pages/members/niels-van-hoeffelen.md

 orcid:
 linkedin:https://www.linkedin.com/in/niels-van-hoeffelen-b0554020a/

 Niels obtained a bachelor degree in Artificial Intelligence (AI) from Radboud University in 2021 and subsequently continued to the Master program in AI with specialization in Neurotechnology and Healthcare.
-In October 2022 he began working on his Master thesis at the [Diagnostic Image Analysis Group](http://diagnijmegen.nl), focusing on the topic of [few-shot learning for medical image segmentation](https://www.ai-for-health.nl/projects/few-shot-segmentation/).
+From October 2022 until June 2023, he will be working on his Master thesis at the [Diagnostic Image Analysis Group](http://diagnijmegen.nl), focusing on the topic of [few-shot learning for medical image segmentation](https://www.ai-for-health.nl/projects/few-shot-segmentation/).
 His project is supervised by [member/bram-van-ginneken] and [member/silvan-quax].